hiddentao/chatfall/website/docs/intro.md

 # Introduction

-**Chatfall** is a fully-featured self-hosted commenting system for easily adding comments to any webpage.
+**Chatfall** is a self-hosted, light-weight commenting system for easily adding comments to any webpage.

 It is built using [Bun](https://bun.sh), [ElysiaJS](https://elysiajs.com/), [React](https://react.dev/) and [PostgreSQL](https://www.postgresql.org/) and has a whole host of features, including: